neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

   the *Settings.yaml* file which contains general user-level settings.

 Documentation
   Holds the package documentation.
-Please refer to the Documentor's Guide for more details about the directories and files within this directory.
+Please refer to the Documenter's Guide for more details about the directories and files within this directory.

 Meta